 - I’ve got a cat.
 Her name is Mouse.

-When the gender of the animal is not known or the animal is not thought to have a personality we use it.
+- use it when the gender of the animal is not known or there is no personal connection.

 - Be careful, there’s a bee!
 It flew in through the window.

-We can use she for cars, ships and countries, however, most people use it.
+- sometimes she is used to refer to cars, ships and countries, however, most people use it.

 - Look at that old sailing boat in the harbour, isn’t it/she beautiful!